40 Healthy Food Ideas That Actually Taste Amazing

 14) Turkey Hummus Wrap

-Place the tortilla on a flat surface.
-Spread some hummus on the bottom two-thirds of the tortilla.
-If you have any, slices of avocado, greens, shredded carrots, cucumbers (sliced thin), and turkey (12 ingredients or less) would be good additions.
 Starting from the bottom, roll the tortilla up tightly and fold the sides in as you roll.
 Then, cut the wrap diagonally.
 When you take a bite of the wrap, it should hold together.
 Also, it should not be dry like a sandwich.
 There should be enough hummus and veggies in the wrap to keep it from being dry.

 15) Chickpea Salad Sandwich

 Drain and rinse the chickpeas.
-Leave the mixture chunky and mash some whole chickpeas with a fork.
-Mix together 2 tbsp. of olive oil mayonnaise (or Greek yogurt), 1 tsp. of Dijon mustard, chopped celery, chopped red onion, diced pickles, a splash of lemon juice, salt, and pepper.
-Put a leaf of romaine or butter lettuce between two slices of whole grain bread.
-The goal for the texture is to have the chickpeas broken enough to hold together when pressed, but still have some for chew.
+For the texture leave the mixture chunky and mash some whole chickpeas with a fork.
+Combine 2 tbsp. of olive oil mayo (or Greek yogurt), 1 tsp. of Dijon, and chop celery, red onion, diced pickles, a splash of lemon juice, salt, and pepper.

 16) Tomato Bean Soup